 - Binding pathway: For each pocket, we will provide a trajectory linking the unbound state to the bound state.

-- A PyMol or VMD scene with binding hotspots and binding mode predictions.
+- A PlayMolecule scene with binding hotspots and binding mode predictions.

 - The full simulations (.xtc and .pdb files).